History of Honduras: Mayan decline

-Pyramid 102 of Yarumela, one of the oldest Honduran archeological sites.

-As part of Mesoamerica, Honduras was home to complex settled societies for several thousand consecutive years, just as in other neighboring regions.
-It is clear that neighboring Maya societies and more distant Central Mexican societies were a major influence on Honduran communities, both through trade (especially with the Maya civilization, and, during the Formative Period, and the Olmec civilization) and occasionally migration.
-For example, during internal conflict in the late Toltec Empire around 1000 to 1100 AD, Nahuatl speakers migrated from Central Mexico and dispersed into different parts of Central America, including Honduras, especially Chapagua.
-In present-day El Salvador, they became the Pipil and founded Kuskatan, and in Nicaragua, they became the Nicarao.
+The Isthmo-Colombian peoples

+Dragon-head metate belonging to an as-yet-undetermined culture from the Isthmo-Colombian area.

 Although most Honduran great urban areas belonged to the Mesoamerican cultural area, La Ciudad Blanca is the major exception.
 It lies on the very fringe of Mesoamerica and is better described in relation to the Isthmo-Colombian area.
 This civilization thrived from 500 A.D to 1000 A.D, and included sophisticated management of the environment in accordance with large urban centers.

-Despite being outside the Mesoamerican area, studies reveal that the city had Mayan elements, like a ball game, and some pyramidal structures similar to the ones found in western Honduras.
+Despite being outside the Mesoamerican area, studies reveal that the city had mesoamerican elements, like a ball game, and some pyramidal structures similar to the ones found in western Honduras.
 Studies in the area show huge structures in the city, and one had a ceremonial area where they performed rituals to kings and gods.

+Another example of the Ithsmo-columbian peoples is the Pech settlements on Guanaja Island; although the Bay Islands served as a site of interaction between the two cultural areas, the Pech established settlements there, sharing the islands with other groups passing through.

+One example is the Plan Grande site, a ceremonial center on the island built between the 600-900 AD that was of great importance to travelers arriving there to trade.
+Groups such as the Tawahka and Miskito also established smaller settlements, although they led a more semi-nomadic lifestyle; they engaged extensively in fishing and hunting, and traded their catch and game with other peoples via trade routes.

 Conquest period

-Coat of Arms of Trujillo, one of the oldest towns founded by the Spanish in Honduras.
+Early attempts

 Honduras was first sighted by Europeans when Christopher Columbus arrived at the Bay Islands very close to the island of Guanaja on 30 July 1502 on his fourth voyage.
 On 14 August 1502 Columbus landed on the mainland near modern Trujillo.
 Columbus named the country Honduras ("depths") for the deep waters off its coast.